-Android is undoubtedly the most popular operating systems because of its variety, flexibility, and ease of use.
+Android is undoubtedly the most popular operating system because of its variety, flexibility, and ease of use.
 However, there are certain departments where it seems to lag behind its arch-rival iOS.
 Here’re 10 reasons why I hate Android despite being a fanboy.
 The Android OS has come a long way in years but there are things that still need to be paid attention to perfect it.

 Unfortunately, when I think about it, there are quite a few things which I Hate about Android!
-Today, I thought of making it public to see if the thoughts which I have are among every Android users or I’m being too harsh on it.
+Today, I thought of making it public to see if the thoughts which I have are among every Android user or I’m being too harsh on it.

 Top 10 Reasons Why I Hate Android